evirac/Twitter_Clone/readme.md

 ## Introduction

 This project is a clone of Twitter, developed using MERN stack(MongoDb, Express.js, React.js, Node.js) .
 It includes features like user authentication, tweeting, following users, liking, and retweeting tweets.
-The project is divided into frontend (using react, sass and js) and backend (using express.js and node.js, and MongoDB as database).
+The project is divided into Client and Server which manages frontend (using react, sass and js) and backend (using express.js and node.js, and MongoDB as database) respectively.

 ## Features